shujutech/StORM/README.md

 StORMi maps Java POJO into relational databases.
 StORMi is the only true ORM that is able to map all OO concept into a relational database.

-# Supported Databae
+# Supported Database

-- MySQL-
+- MySQL
 - MariaDB
 - Postgres
 - Oracle